michael-s-downs/bitcoin-knots/doc/issue_115_configrpc/README.md

 # Development Notes for Issue #115 – Config RPC Exposure

-This folder tracks development work related to [Bitcoin Knots Issue #115](https://github.com/bitcoinknots/bitcoin/issues/115), which proposes the creation of new RPC endpoints to expose configuration values from GUI-only or runtime policy settings for use in headless environments, dashboards and website integrations.
+This folder tracks development work related to [Bitcoin Knots Issue #115](https://github.com/bitcoinknots/bitcoin/issues/115), which proposes the creation of new RPC endpoints to expose configuration values from GUI-only or runtime policy settings for use in headless environments, dashboards, website integrations and network sharing of settings via RPC.

 ---